Pirate radio stations are nothing new they’ve been on the go since the 1960s with Radio Caroline etc…

 There’s very little information about WLNG on Google just a couple of mentions in articles.

 Fast forward to the pirate stations of today.
-It would appear to all intents that Haringey & Hackney Councils in London are having a crackdown on Pirate stations who use their properties to put the transmitter on the roofs.
+It would appear to all intents the FCC in America are having a crackdown on Pirate stations